 - At retail outlets

-Each of these situations present different types of legal liability questions, and below is a look at a few of the different negligence standards that could apply.
+Each of these situations presents different types of legal liability questions, and below is a look at a few of the different negligence standards that could apply.

 These options would include filing a workers compensation claim, as Arizona law clearly provides benefits to those workers who are injured at the site through no fault of their own.
 The other option could be a personal injury legal claim for negligence, which would fall into the different categories of legal statuses that are described below.

 If someone is injured on the property of another and is not there as a work-site location, the first question that must be answered is which legal status applies to the injured party.
 They are briefly described below: